pattonsgirl/Fall2021-CEG2350/Labs/Lab02/README.md

   - If successful, when you go to the repository in your browser, you'll see `Lab02.md` as something you can click to view.
 7. Now that you can see it, go back to your file and make tweaks if needed to fix the markdown.
   - Once you are done making changes, use `git` commands to `commit` and `push` the changes to GitHub - hitting refresh will show the updated version.

+## Extra Credit: Test your skills (10%)

+- **Useful commands for this part: All of the above!**

+1. Create a file in `DirB` with the following permission set:
+   - `-rw-rw-rw- sally crew [size] [datetime] mydiary.txt`
+   - where `[size]` and `[datetime]` are going to be unique for you
+2. `sally` would like the file to be readable and writeable only by her.
+Change the needed permissions to fix this.
+3. Copy the new permission set listing and use it as the answer to this question.
+4. `ubuntu` would like to edit `sally`'s `mydiary.txt` file, just to mess with her.
+How can `ubuntu` do this without changing the permissions?
+5. `bob` wants in on the joke to edit `sally`'s `mydiary.txt` file, just to mess with her.
+How can `bob` do this without changing the permissions?

 ## Submission